medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 ### Step 5 - Run the data extraction, pseudonymisation and bundleing

-In this repository execute  `docker-compose -p mii-projectathon up` This will run in sequence the three python scripts of this repository:
+In this repository execute  `docker-compose -p mii-projectathon up`.
+This will run in sequence the three python scripts of this repository:

 1. data-selection-and-extraction.py   (selects and extracts the data according to the data_extraction_config.json) - see section data-selection-and-extraction.py below)
 2. pseudonymisation.py (pseudonymises selected resources according to the psd_config.json  - see section pseudonymisation.py below)
-3. build-transaction-bundle.py (bundles all extracted resources into one single transaction bundle, b64 encodes it and creates another Transaction bundle which contains a DocumentReference FHIR resource and a Binary FHIR resources which includes the b64 encoded bundle created before)
+3. build-transaction-bundle.py (bundles all extracted resources into one single transaction bundle, b64 encodes it and creates another Transaction bundle which contains a DocumentReference FHIR resource and  (configurable) EITHER a Binary FHIR resources which includes the b64 encoded bundle created before OR a bundle of all extracted resources)

 All scripts create files:
 (1.) saves all extracted reources in `extracted_resources`